e2eSolutionArchitect/terraform/best-practices/readme.md

 - Use [Terraform docs generator](https://github.com/e2eSolutionArchitect/terraform/blob/main/docs/terraform-docs-generator.md) for documentation.

 ***Avoid code inline documentation***
 - Purpose of Infrastructure as Code is to reduce conventional documentation.
 No extra inline code comments required.
-Simplicity of the code and meaningful variable name should enough.
+Simplicity of the code and meaningful variable name should be enough.

 ## 3. Infrastructure Code scanning